Join us at One to One Monaco: 15 Years of Innovation Serving the Retail Sector

 • Marketing Departments

-The report covers every aspect of retail: acquisition, conversion, omnichannel strategies, customer experience, technological performance, data, and logistics.
+Retail is addressed from all angles: acquisition, conversion, omnichannel strategy, customer experience, technological performance, data, and logistics.

-And once again this year, one thing is clear: business performance depends on the robustness of digital tools.
+And this year again, one truth stands out: business performance relies on the robustness of digital tools.

 Retail Under Pressure: A Minefield